SushiSanCat/ModrinthCollectionDownloader/README.md

 ## 🛠️ Usage

 1. Download `download_modrinth.py`.
+2. Open the file `download_modrinth.py` as text editor
+3. Modify the Minecraft version, loader, and collection ID to your desired options.
-2. Open a terminal and navigate to the script's directory.
+4. Open a terminal and navigate to the script's directory.
-3. Run the script:
+5. Run the script:
    ```bash
    python download_modrinth.py
    ```
-4. The script will download all mods from the specified Modrinth collection.
+6. The script will download all mods from the specified Modrinth collection.
 Downloaded mods will be saved in a folder located alongside `download_modrinth.py`.

 ### 💡 Default Configuration